-Major events, traffic intersections, public areas – places where security is essential.
-When conducting research in this area, Fraunhofer FHR uses its extensive expertise in the field of high frequency and radar techniques.
-Radar is ideal for the contact-free detection and screening of objects.
+Major events, traffic intersections and public areas are places where security is essential.
+When researching forward-looking security solutions, Fraunhofer FHR incorporates its long and extensive experience in high frequency and radar techniques in the development of a wide range of different applications.

 Police and rescue teams make increasing use of mobile sensor systems when faced with the task of protecting large, complex areas or when they have to deal with complicated and hazardous situations.
 Fraunhofer FHR therefore focuses on the research of compact and autonomous sensor technologies which can provide the emergency personnel with detailed situation images and information – in real time and in all weather conditions.
 The institute investigates forward-looking technologies and processes within the framework of application-oriented projects.
 The researchers develop, for example, cost-effective and highly integrated chips on a silicon-germanium (SiGe) basis.
 In combination with the MIMO principle, it is therefore possible to realize cost-effective and efficient systems that are individually developed for a specific application.